gjadi-mej/Test-rst-rendering/tests/ui/README.rst

 The default implementation (the one implemented in the ``weak`` function, see ``x_impl_config.c``) returns the invalid value ``0``.
-If the weak function is not overrided, the tests which require this value throw an assert.
+If the weak function is not overridden, the tests which require this value throw an assert.
+See ``x_ui_config.h`` for a mapping between the graphical engine and the value used by the BSP.

 **Expected results**